 The laboratory studies the physiology, regulation and biophysics of potassium (K+) channels.

-For more than a decade the laboratory has been studying non-ionic functions of K+ channels.
+For over two decades the laboratory has been studying non-ionic functions of K+ channels.
 We focus on a multifunctional complex--formed by the voltage-gated K+ channel KCNB1 (Kv2.1) and integrins alpha-5 and beta-5--that we recently named integrin-KCNB1 complex or IKC.
-These complexes are sensors of membrane excitability that transduce the electrical activity at the membrane (via the channel) into intracellular signals (via integrins) that modulate fundamental properties of the cell, such as migration and survival.
-A distinctive trait of integrin-KCNB1 complexes is that they act as beneficial molecules early in life but become deleterious late in life through largely conserved mechanisms.
-Alzheimer's disease and Traumatic Brain Injury provide examples of the pleiotropic nature of integrin-KCNB1 complexes.
-As the brain undergoes neurodegeneration or trauma, these complexes turn toxic and cause neuronal inflammation and loss via the signaling machinery of integrins.
+These complexes are sensors of membrane excitability that transduce the electrical activity at the membrane (via the channel) into intracellular signals (via integrins) that modulate fundamental properties of the cell, such as proliferation, migration and survival.
+Our studies show that stimulation of integrin-KCNB1 complexes leads to the engagement of Focal Adhesion kinase (FAK), Src family tyrosine kinases, Ras GTPases, MAPK kinases (RAF, MEK, ERK) and Protein kinase B (Akt) resulting in cytoskeletal remodeling, proliferation and growth.

-Current projects focus on elucidating the role of integrin-KCNB1 signaling in Alzheimer's disease and Traumatic Brain Injury.
+Because of their multipronged nature which ranges from modulating cellular excitability to influencing biochemical events inside cells, IKCs are implicated in a number of physiological and pathological processes.
+Current projects focus on elucidating the role of integrin-KCNB1 signaling in neurodevelopment, metabolic disorders, epilepsy Alzheimer's disease and traumatic brain injury.
 We are also assessing the potential therapeutic of second generation Bcr-Abl and Src tyrosine kinase inhibitors and BACE1 inhibitors for the treatment of those pathologies.